-Supports adult sport activities throughout the year for St. Pius X parishioners and other groups.
+Supports adult sport activities throughout the year for St. John Paul II parishioners and other groups.

-CLOUT: Members of St. Pius and St. Barnabas join with other faith congregations as CLOUT to correct injustices in Louisville systems.
+Members of St. John Paul II join with other faith congregations as CLOUT to correct injustices in Louisville systems.
 Participants attend 4 meetings per year and bring 3 others to the annual Nehemiah Assembly.
 At house meetings we express problems that concern us; at the problem assembly we vote on issues to address; at committee meetings we research solutions; at the Action Assembly we challenge those in responsible positions to make changes.

 This group meets weekly.
-This small, informal group welcomes anyone who likes to knitand/or crochet or wants to learn.
+This small, informal group welcomes anyone who likes to knit and/or crochet or wants to learn.
 There is a sharing of ideas, patterns, skills and camaraderie while working on projects or making hats, scarves and mittens for the SEAM Christmas tree.

 SEAM (South East Associated Ministries)

 Board Member: SEAM provides emergency assistance to neighbors in the 40218 and 40220 zip codes.
 Board members determine policies and procedures for the conduct of the organization; assist in securing funds to support the mission of the organization and finance the organization’s programs; and monitor organizational performance.
 The Board member attends bi-monthly Board meetings, serves on at least one committee, and attends SEAM-sponsored events.
 This person is also a conduit of information to the parish.
 The term limit is three (3) years with the option of renewing once for a total of six (6) years.